madgik/DataflowScheduler/readme.md

 This repository contains the code used in used in the experiments of the paper "Fairness in Dataflow Scheduling in the Cloud"

 ## Compile
-Using maven the project can be build using:
+Using maven the project can be build using maven:

 ```mvn clean package```